Digital-Identity-Labs/ishigaki/README.md

   Shibboleth IdP.
 * It's got no warranty or support (but see Ishigaki Academic Edition details below)
 * It does not use the official Oracle JDK - it uses Amazon's own JDK
-* It requires other supporting services to provide TLS and user information
+* It requires other supporting services to provide TLS and user information (or special configuration)
 * Docker should not be used in production unless you have a reliable process for regularly updating images and replacing containers